 The Liberia Business Corporation Act is the principal legislation that regulates registration and operation of companies in the Liberia.
-The law covers various aspects of companies in the Liberia including the company name, its powers, the registered office and registered agent.
+The act covers various aspects of companies law in the Liberia including the company name, its powers, the registered office and registered agent.

-Liberian non-resident domestic corporations are governed by provisions of the Business Corporation Act, The Associations Law, Title 5, as Amended, of the Liberian Code of Laws Revised.
+Liberian non-resident domestic corporations are governed by provisions of the Business Corporation Act, The Associations Law, Title 5, of the Liberian Code of Laws Revised.

 ..the name of a domestic or authorised foreign corporation:

 (a) Shall contain the word “corporation,” “incorporated,” “company,” or “limited” or an abbreviation of one of those words or, except where the corporation establishes a place of business in Liberia or seeks authorization to do business in Liberia, include as part of its name such words or words, abbreviations, suffix, or prefix of like import of foreign countries or jurisdictions as will clearly indicate that it is a body corporate.